CHILD NUTRITION DEPARTMENT

 How do the student's pay for meals?

-How can I manage my student meal account?
+How can I manage my student and or adult meal account?

 Parents are strongly encouraged to use Parent Online at www.parentonline.net

-to manage their student's cafeteria account.
-When using Parent Online you can
+to manage their student's or adult cafeteria account.
+When using Parent Online you can register to receive

-a fee of $1.75 will be charged by Parent Online.
-Payment is often received within
+Parent Online, a fee of $1.75 will be charged by Parent Online.
+Payment is often received within15 minutes,

 Our district practices a "NO CHARGE" policy for student meals.